Feedback is more than just correcting errors

-Avoid using undefined verbs such as "improve" or "clarify" unless you can provide a brief example or explanation.
+Feedback is an essential part of the learning process and should be both written and oral.
+In written feedback, avoid using undefined verbs such as "improve" or "clarify" unless you can provide a brief example or explanation.
 Adding a statement about problems arising from the data or argument can help.
-As your feedback lengthens, organize it, e.g., into sections on concepts, organization, and grammar.
-Remember to affirm all the text's positive features.
-Reserve time for discussion, which can provide nuance, and which can help supervisees to remember the most important of your responses.
+As your feedback lengthens, organize it into sections on concepts, organization, and grammar.
+Remember to point out the positive features of the text.
+Reserve time for discussion (oral feedback), which can provide nuance and help supervisees remember the salient points of your feedback.

-Remember that specific feedback accelerates learning.
+Remember that specific feedback accelerates learning

-As part of the learning process, feedback needs to be specific, often detailed, and constructive.
-Vague and destructive comments (e.g., “This is nonsense”) do not explain or address the problem, whereas constructive comments (e.g., “Define X before introducing Y”) make specific suggestions that improve the writing more quickly, because they reduce trial and error.
+As part of the learning process, feedback needs to be specific, detailed, and constructive.
+Vague and destructive comments (e.g., “this is nonsense”) do not explain or address the problem, whereas constructive comments (e.g., “define X before introducing Y”) make specific suggestions that improve the writing more quickly, because they reduce trial and error.

 Encourage students to revise immediately after getting feedback, because learning is more effective at that time (Brookhart, 2012).